yaseenyounus/vtf2md/README.md

 ## Usage

-You can use the `run.sh` script to install the Python dependencies with Poetry and then run the program.
+You can use the `run.sh` script to install the Python dependencies with Poetry and run the script on your behalf.

 ### Default path